itspoma/web-development-knowledge-base/knowledge.md

   when you wish to obtain data from a application without having to actually visit the application itself

   endpoint

+:OAuth
+  is a mechanism that allows you to create temporary tokens is a common used scheme for authentication and authorization

+:OAuth2
+  is a complete new way of authentication which is easier to implement and maintain

 :REST
   Representational State Transfer